GrinnellAppDev/Android-Training-Fall-2018/week2.md

 	- Manifest file
 	- Build.gradle
 - User Interface
-	- Design and Text tab
+	- Design and Text tabs
 	- Concept of hierachy of layouts
 	- OnClickListeners (Programmatic callbacks)
 	- Intents in Android.
-There are more intents in android, see [here](https://developer.android.com/guide/components/intents-common)
+There are more intents in Android, see [here](https://developer.android.com/guide/components/intents-common)
 	- The concept of up navigation in Android.
 [Learn more](https://developer.android.com/topic/libraries/architecture/navigation/navigation-principles)

 #### Push your very first Android app to github (You will remember this 5 years from now)